Guides

 FlatfileRecord.compute

 Computes a new value for a field based on its original value or other field values on the record.
-Optionally pass a message to surface to the user about the transformation. compute will run even when no value is set for the field (see computeIfPresent).
+Optionally pass an info message to surface to the user about the transformation. compute will run even when no value is set for the field (see computeIfPresent).

 Syntax